bsturk/up_front_bot/README.md

     *   The selected action will be highlighted.
     *   Detailed **"Post-Action Steps (Main Action)"** will appear below it.
 Follow these steps.
     *   A button **"Done with Main Actions"** will appear.
 Only click this after all SLA groups have activated.
+    *   If not done with main actions, click go to the next SLA group and repeat the process.

     `[img/SCREENSHOT_GAME_ACTIONS_PRIORITY_LIST_AND_SELECTION.png]`